-Step 4 Check Enable Defocus Detection.

-Step 5 Optionally, check Save VCA Picture to save the captured pictures of defocus detection.

-Step 6 Drag the Sensitivity slider to set the detection sensitivity.
+- Step 3 Select a Camera to configure. - Step 4 Check Enable Defocus Detection. - Step 5 Optionally, check Save VCA Picture to save the captured pictures of defocus detection. - Step 6 Drag the Sensitivity slider to set the detection sensitivity.
 Sensitivity range: [1-100].
-The higher the value is, the more easily the defocus image can be detected.

-Step 7 Set the arming schedule.
+The higher the value is, the more easily the defocus image can be detected. - Step 7 Set the arming schedule.
 Refer to Chapter 11.1 Configure Arming Schedule.